 - It pays to be frugal.
 If you continue to live like a college student, you’ll have more money to invest.
 Lifestyle over-inflation is the ultimate net worth killer.

 - You don’t always need to borrow for college.
 It pays to have excellent academic credentials.
 Make sure you apply for scholarships, internships etc. to help pay for tuition and other expenses.

 - You’ll save a ton of money by attending in-state public schools.
 Parents, if you’re paying for it– you get to choose.
 Don’t drive your kids out-of-state!

-- Parents should start saving in a tax-advantaged college savings plan like a 529 or Canadian RESP while their kids are young and time is on their side.
+- Parents should start saving in a tax-advantaged college savings plan like a 529 or Canadian RESP.
+They should start while time is still on their side.